 Officials Meeting Area.
 An area, ideally private, should be made available adjacent to the deck for officials to meet prior to and after all rounds of competition.
-This includes all key officials as well as the head volunteer timers (approximately 32 people).
+This includes all key officials as well as the volunteer officials (approximately 32 people).
 Chairs should be available for all officials.